Is What I’m Feeling Normal?

 Learning that your baby has Down syndrome is not an easy thing for anyone to face, and right now you may be experiencing a roller coaster of emotions.
 While everyone handles the diagnosis in their own way, certain reactions are common in new or expectant parents of a child with a disability.

 For the majority of parents, the period immediately following the diagnosis is filled with uncertainty and doubt.
 For example, you might worry about how the condition will impact your child’s life and whether or not you are equipped to handle all the responsibilities of raising a child with a disability.
 If your child has health complications, you may have additional fears and concerns.
 It is natural to experience denial, anger, depression and other stages of grief as you adjust to the news that your baby has Down syndrome.
-Even for parents who knew they were at a higher risk of having a child with Down syndrome, acceptance can be difficult or, at first, seem impossible.
+Even for parents who knew they were at a higher risk of having a child with Down syndrome or have received a positive diagnosis, acceptance can be difficult or, at first, seem impossible.

 Know that whatever you may be feeling is normal.
 More importantly, know that you are not alone.
 There are many sources of support available to new parents of children with Down syndrome.
 In time and with the right support, you can expect the intensity of painful emotions to subside, and new, positive feelings to take their place.
 One of the best places to turn to for encouragement and reassurance is other parents of children with Down syndrome.
 Often, other parents can help you look beyond your baby’s diagnosis and delight in the joys of parenthood.
 They have been through what you are going through, and can be an invaluable source of support.